hp-net/resume/_projects/05-fortum.md

 print: true
 logo: logo-fortum
 ---

-**Selfcare mobile** application for heat and energy clients.
-With backend based on microservices hosted on AWS.
+Developed a **Selfcare mobile application** for heat and energy clients, with a backend powered by microservices hosted on AWS.

-Second app was "Honorowy Dawca Energii Fortum".
-It was a charity application that was integrated with sports applications.
+Additionally, worked on a charity app, **"Honorowy Dawca Energii Fortum"**, which was integrated with sports applications for tracking activity and contributing to charitable causes.

-I was <mark>IT Architect</mark> and <mark>Developer</mark> for the backend part.
+I served as both an **IT Architect** and **Developer**, focusing on backend-related tasks.

-Technologies & tools:
+**Technologies & Tools:**

 - **Amazon ECS** (Elastic Container Service)
 - Spring Boot
 - React Native
-- Microservices/**Netflix OSS**
+- Microservices / **Netflix OSS**
 - Spring Boot Admin
 - Swagger
 - **RabbitMQ**
-- integration with external services: Strava, Runkeeper, Garmin, Firebase, OpenWeatherMaps, Airly
+- Integration with external services: Strava, Runkeeper, Garmin, Firebase, OpenWeatherMaps, Airly
 - SCRUM
 - Jira / Confluence
-- Gitlab, Gitlab pipelines
+- GitLab, GitLab pipelines